 - Computer Drawing Pads

-- Large Poster Board or Butcher Paper: Roll out paper onto table.
+- Large Poster Board or Butcher Paper: Roll out paper onto the table.
 Allow your student to write spelling words throughout the day.

 But wait, there’s more!
 Check out HTHL’s Pinterest board for more hands-on spelling ideas!